District Initiatives

 Cultural Proficiency

 To this end, the District developed a training program and additional structures to continue its journey toward cultural proficiency.
 We trained administrators, faculty, parents, and students.
-Study groups were created at Coman Hill and Wampus, which resulted in
+Study groups were created at Coman Hill and Wampus, which resulted in new curriculum and programs to support the skill development of cultural proficiency.
+A Student Leadership Board was created to train high school students on the cultural proficiency framework; these high school students become leaders of efforts to promote a school climate built on respect for self and others.

 The links below offer detailed information about this important initiative.